MicrosoftDocs/iis-docs/iis/configuration/system.ftpServer/security/authorization/index.md

 ---
 title: "FTP Authorization &lt;authorization&gt;"
 author: rick-anderson
-description: "Overview The &lt;authorization&gt; element allows you to configure the user accounts that can access your site or application.
-Use authorization in combinati..." ms.date: 09/26/2016 ms.assetid: b4ce5d7f-6c7d-4cda-aebd-1a6dc04ca935 msc.legacyurl: /configreference/system.ftpserver/security/authorization
+description: The `<authorization>` element allows you to configure the user accounts that can access your site or application.
+Use authorization in combination with authentication to secure access to content on your server ms.date: 09/26/2016 ms.assetid: b4ce5d7f-6c7d-4cda-aebd-1a6dc04ca935 msc.legacyurl: /configreference/system.ftpserver/security/authorization